creativecommons/creativecommons.github.io-source/.github/pull_request_template.md

 - [ ] My pull request has a descriptive title (not a vague title like `Update index.md`)
 - [ ] My pull request targets the `master` branch of creativecommons.github.io-source.
+- [ ] I tried building the site using Lektor locally and verified that there are no build errors.

 <!-- If your pull request closes a GitHub issue, replace the XXXXX below with the issue number. -->